joerivandervelde/animated-sirds/README.md

 ![c-sphere-r0.4-d1.0-noisy.gif](gifs/c-sphere-r0.4-d1.0-noisy.gif)

-## Question 3: no size scaling
+## Experiment 3: no size scaling

-Finally, what happens if we disable distance scaling of the sphere's radius but leave depth scaling untouched?
+What happens if we disable distance scaling of the sphere's radius but leave depth scaling untouched?
 Does the sphere's movement still appear as circular despite the lack of shape information?
 The input image would look like this: